soilwise-he/metadata-validator/README.md

-# metadata-validator
+# Metadata validator

-A component which validates metadata records on completeness
+A component which validates metadata records on completeness.

-You will need to set up a running instance of the ETF to run your executable test suite file.
-Visit the ETF GitHub page (https://github.com/interactive-instruments/etf-webapp) for more information.
+In the grant agreement a [model-based testing](https://en.wikipedia.org/wiki/Model-based_testing) approach, using ATS/ETS is suggested.

+In this repository we aim to start the ATS developments and later ETS.